Cheap Rome Restaurants - Best Places To Eat And Save Money!

 bill for cheap lunch in RomeCheap meal for two in Rome

-So for pricing purposes, I’ll tell you more or less what I spend at the following restaurants in Rome when I have two courses, half a bottle of wine, water and coffee.
+So for pricing purposes, I’ll tell you more or less what I spend at the following restaurants in Rome when I have two courses (or 3 half courses), half a bottle of wine, water and coffee.

 I am not including dessert either, since I don’t normally get it (too full), and also, I love a nice stroll and a gelato afterwards, so that is another story!